Mental Health Counselor Career Guide

 While the typical mental health counselor job description may vary, mental health counselors must be licensed by the state in which they are working.
 In all US states, a master’s degree – typically a master’s degree in mental health counseling, though other degrees with appropriate coursework may sometimes be accepted – is required in order to become licensed.
 Prospective mental health counselors must also complete supervised work experience in a clinical mental health setting in order to earn their full license; this commonly ranges from one to three years, depending on state requirements.
 For those with an associate’s or bachelor’s degree, there may be support roles available that do not require licensure, such as intake coordinator or counselor’s aide.

+The scope of a mental health counselor’s professional practice varies widely by state.
 Aside from directly counseling clients, mental health therapists perform a range of tasks in support of their work.
 Not least of these is managing paperwork that documents the assessment, diagnosis, prognosis, and continuing progress of their clients.
-The scope of a mental health counselor’s professional practice varies widely by state, but it is also common for a counselor to provide referrals to other mental health professionals, such as psychologists and psychiatrists.
+It is also common for a counselor to provide referrals to other mental health professionals, such as psychologists and psychiatrists.
+Counselors must also collaborate and coordinate with other service providers, state agencies, family members, schools, or justice systems.
+Knowing how to navigate insurance company rules and requirements will also be vital for supporting clients’ access to care.

 How to Become a Mental Health Counselor